tsuru/tsuru/docs/reference/api.rst

 *****************

     * Method: GET
-    * URI: /apps/<appname>
+    * Endpoint: /apps/<appname>
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and a json in the body of the response containing the app content.
+Returns 200 in case of success, and a JSON in the body of the response containing the app content.

 Example: